 About Lottoeule

-Lottoeule answers a very specific question: how much would you have won or lost if you'd played the same German Lotto 6aus49 numbers every week since 9 October 1955?
+Lottoeule answers a very specific question: How much would you have won or lost if you'd played the same German Lotto 6aus49 numbers every week since 9 October 1955?
 We also calculate what would have happened if you'd put the same money into an ETF savings plan instead.
 Both with real data, no esoterics, no sales gimmicks.

 Who we are